typst-community/glossarium/example/example.typ

     (
       key: "notused",
       short: "Not used",
-      desc: "This key is not cited anywhere, it won't be in the glossary", ),
+      desc: [This key is not cited anywhere, it won't be in the glossary unless the `show-all` argument is set to true], ),
   ),
   // show all term even if they are not referenced, default to true